dpasse/pbp/README.md

 2. Centralize Data
     - combine multiple files into a single one
 3. Build Dataset / Model
+    1. Split
-    1. Split Data - 1% at random
+        - splits random subset for managable inspection - 1% at random
     2. ITERATE
         1. Annotate Data
+            - builds a redacted file for quick visual inspection
         2. Inspect Data
             - if issues, fix and annotate again
             - may require a complete reset of "gold standard" dataset
-    3. Clear Data
+        3. Save
             - add data to be used in model building - "gold standard"
         4. Build Model

 ## 1. Scrap Data